Rosemary McLeod incites protest with transphobic column

 For consistency, such standards should be rigorously applied to Fairfax's own columnists.

-photos of the protest can be found below.
+Videos and photos of the protest can be found below.